mikeblakeney/vandalay-industries/developer-experience.md

   Web security standards would suggest the api should only respond to https requests.
 The api could forward http requests to https or outright reject the http request.

   Because the intended clients are internal and external, the api should implement some authentication and authorization method.
 One suggestion is the oAuth2 standard.
 The oAuth2 standard has a number of qualities that make it a good candidate for the api.
 The first is the use of Json Web Tokens (JWT).
 A client's access to the api is carried with JWT not the use of sessions or cookies.
 Typically with oAuth2, an client application is registered with the oAuth provider.
 The oAuth provider will define what scopes are available to the client app.
-These scopes can map to resources and actions such as the ability to write inventory or the ability to just read the inventory.
+These scopes can map to resources and actions such as the ability to write inventory, delete inventory, or the ability to read the inventory.
 When a client app requests a new JWT, the request will include desired scopes.
 If the desired scopes are allowed, the client is granted a set tokens through one of the allowed flows.
 Thus enabling the ability to give internal clients access to different sets of endpoints than external clients.
 Some of the results of implementing oAuth2 is client authentication, finer grained access controls to endpoints, and improved identity management for the api.

+Lastly, with the right kind of client identity management in place, steps can be taken to begin enhancing the API with audit trails.
+Tracking when an item changes, who made the change, and what was changed can serve a variety of use cases in the security and compliance arena.

 **References**
   - [oAuth 2 Standard](https://oauth.net/2/)